menderbug/wormpowers/Characters/Flashbang.md

 Similar to Brandish, Flashbang has shown some resistance to blinding lights.

-He was severely devastated by a brain injury, but was able to get around it thanks to Panacea's intervention.
+He is severely devastated by a brain injury, but is able to get around it thanks to Panacea's intervention.

 ## Equipment
 He generally carries everything his team might need.